Candlelight vigil: Candlelight vigils in South Korea

 In South Korea, the Candlelight vigils, or Candlelight protests is a symbolic collective gathering of political dissent in South Korea to combat injustice peacefully.
 This method of protesting began in 2002 as a result of the Yangju highway incident, was utilized in the rallies against the impeachment of Roh Moo-hyun in 2004, re-used again in the 2008 U.S. beef protests, and emerged in the 2016-18 President Park Geun-hye protests.

+Virtual candlelight vigils

+In the multiplayer video game EVE Online, players hold "Cyno Vigils" in remembrance of players who have died.